Notice your breathing sensations. (e.g. coolness or warmth in your nose or expanding and contracting sensations in your abdomen)

 - Counting Technique: count your breath with your fingers.

 - Labeling Technique: mentally say your experience with a word or phrases.
-Examples: “breathing in. breathing out.”
+Examples: “I know I am breathing in.
+I know I am breathing out.”

 - Note: Counting, Self Guiding and Labeling techniques are like training wheels in children’s bicycles and can be useful for beginners.
 You will eventually no longer need them as you make progress.

-- Mindfulness refers to being aware of something or the capacity of the mind for knowing.
+- Mindfulness refers to the mental capacity of being aware.
 It is best to experience for oneself.